ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.zendure-solarflow/README.md

 [![Donate](https://img.shields.io/badge/PayPal-00457C?style=for-the-badge&logo=paypal&logoColor=white)](https://www.paypal.com/paypalme/PeterFrommert)

 ## Changelog
+### 1.10.0 (2024-12-02)

+- Add setting to perform a full charge if SOC from Zendure is greater than 50% when on low voltage
+- Bugfixes

 ### 1.9.3 (2024-11-22)

-- Fix for Low Voltage Block not deactivated.
+- Fix for Low Voltage Block not deactivated

 ### 1.9.2 (2024-11-21)